LeaderPortfolio

 Philanthropy

-Ellison is committed to philanthropy and has signed The Giving Pledge, promising to donate the majority of his wealth to charitable causes.
-His philanthropic efforts are primarily channeled through the Ellison Institute of Technology (EIT), which focuses on global challenges including healthcare, food insecurity, climate change, and AI research.
-He has also donated to medical research, including establishing the Lawrence J. Ellison Institute for Transformative Medicine of USC.
+Ellison is a signatory of The Giving Pledge and has committed to donating a large portion of his wealth.
+His philanthropic efforts are primarily channelled through the Ellison Institute of Technology (EIT), a for-profit organization based at the University of Oxford, focusing on global challenges including healthcare, food insecurity, climate change, and AI research.
+He has also donated to medical research and education.

 Career Timeline